kaelancl/Virtual-Patient-PSV/README.md

 To run the model, press the "Run Simulation" button.

 Modeled ventilator and patient effort signals will then be shown on the four axes.

+Expiration signals are included for visual reference.
+However, note that the expiratory phase of the model has not been validated against clinical data.